learn-co-curriculum/dsc-project-template/TEMPLATE_README.md

 ## Overview

-Here you can provide a brief summary of the project contained in this repository.
+A one-paragraph overview of the project, including the business problem, data, methods, results and recommendations.

 ## Business Problem

-Here you can state the business problem you were trying to solve.
+Summary of the business problem you are trying to solve, and the data questions that you plan to answer to solve them.

+***
+Questions to consider:
+* What are the business's pain points related to this project?
+* How did you pick the data analysis question(s) that you did?
+* Why are these questions important from a business perspective?
+***

 ## Data

-Here you can include your data source and high-level description (e.g. # obs).
+Describe the data being used for this project.

+***
+Questions to consider:
+* Where did the data come from, and how do they relate to the data analysis questions?
+* What do the data represent?
+Who is in the sample and what variables are included?
+* What is the target variable?
+* What are the properties of the variables you intend to use?
+***

 ## Methods

-Here you can describe the methods you used in this project.
+Describe the process for analyzing or modeling the data.
 For Mod 1, this will be descriptive analysis.

+***
+Questions to consider:
+* How did you prepare, analyze or model the data?
+* Why is this approach appropriate given the data and the business problem?
+***

 ## Results

-Here you can present your key results.
+Present your key results.
 For Mod 1, this will be findings from your descriptive analysis.

+***
+Questions to consider:
+* How do you interpret the results?
+* How confident are you that your results would generalize beyond the data you have?
+***

 Here is an example of how to embed images from your sub-folder: